mixxxdj/manual/source/chapters/user_interface.rst

 --------------------

 **Play/Pause button**
+  Clicking the button always starts playback from the :term:`cue point <cue>`.
-  Clicking the button starts and stops playback.
-Right-clicking on the button will seek the play position to the beginning of the sample.
+  If playback is already enabled the play position will jump back to the :term:`cue point <cue>`.
+Right-clicking on the button will stop playback and seek the play position to the beginning of the sample.

 **Sync Button**
   Syncs the Sampler deck to a regular deck, as described in :ref:`interface-rate`.